Maximum Likelihood Estimation of Functionals of Discrete Distributions: Fundamental ideas of our analysis

 For certain functions $f(\theta)$ and statistical models Lemma~\ref{lemma.paltaneathm251} is stronger than Lemma~\ref{lemma.paltaneacor221}.
 For example, if $f(\theta) = -\theta \ln \theta, \theta \in [0,1]$, and we have $n\cdot\hat{\theta}_n \sim \mathsf{B}(n,\theta)$.
 We will show in Lemma~\ref{lemma.dtmoduluscomputation} that $\omega_\varphi^2(f,t) = \frac{t^2\ln 4}{1+t^2}$, and $\omega^2(f,t) = t\ln 4$.
 We also have $\mathsf{Var}(\hat{\theta}_n) = \frac{\theta(1-\theta)}{n}$.
 Hence, Lemma~\ref{lemma.paltaneacor221} gives the upper bound

 whereas Lemma~\ref{lemma.paltaneathm251} gives

 which is much stronger when $n$ is large and $\theta$ not too close to the endpoints of $[0,1]$.

 There also exist various estimates for the bias when the parameter lies in sets other than an interval in $\mathbb{R}$.
 However, the bounds we presented are in general \emph{not} optimal for specific functionals, thereby leaving ample room for future development.
-For example, the recent work~\cite{Han--Jiao--Weissman2015Bayes} showed an improved result that gives strictly better estimates than Lemma~\ref{lemma.paltaneathm251} for all functionals satisfying the conditions.
-Note that (\ref{eqn.pointwiseboundforentropyf}) is stronger than (\ref{eqn.normboundentropyf}) when $\theta \leq 1/n$, but Han, Jiao, and Weissman~\cite{Han--Jiao--Weissman2015adaptive} showed that even the pointwise bound in~(\ref{eqn.pointwiseboundforentropyf}) is strictly sub-optimal for certain functionals.
-Han, Jiao, and Weissman~\cite{Han--Jiao--Weissman2015jensen} summarize existing techniques in bias analysis of plug-in estimators, with a general methodology for obtaining tight bounds.
+For example, note that (\ref{eqn.pointwiseboundforentropyf}) is stronger than (\ref{eqn.normboundentropyf}) when $\theta \leq 1/n$, but Han, Jiao, and Weissman~\cite{Han--Jiao--Weissman2015adaptive} showed that when $\theta \leq 1/n$ the pointwise bound in~(\ref{eqn.pointwiseboundforentropyf}) is still strictly sub-optimal for the entropy functional.
+Unsurprisingly, to obtain the results in Section~\ref{sec.mainresults}, we need to go beyond the general results in approximation theory, and incorporate the structure of specific functions.

-Despite the extensive literature, obtaining the tightest bounds for specific functionals of interest remains a challenge.
-In the present paper we focus on the functionals $F_\alpha(P)$ and $H(P)$.